 Category: Tax Tips

-5 Things You Need to Know About Capital Gains Tax
+What Do I Need to Know About Capital Gains Tax?

 Okay, first thing's first: capital gains are a good thing.
 If you have capital gains to consider as part of your tax picture, it means you made money on your assets.
 Something you sold was worth more than when you purchased it, leaving you with a profit in the end.
 This is great news—but Uncle Sam is going to want to know about it.